bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Defining the STR truth set

-To generate an STR truth set, I started with the Synthetic Diploid Benchmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
-This unique dataset used haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
-Because these variants are based on alignments of haploid assemblies (rather than individual reads) to the reference genome, the SynDip variants are more reliable than those produced by short-read or even ordinary long-read pipelines.
+To generate an STR truth set, I started with the Synthetic Diploid Benchmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] which is a unique dataset that uses haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
+Because these variants are based on alignments of haploid assemblies (rather than individual reads) to the reference genome, the SynDip genotypes are more reliable than those produced by short-read or even ordinary long-read pipelines.

 Of the 4.1 million high-confidence variants in the [SynDip VCF](https://github.com/lh3/CHM-eval), 259k (6.3%) are insertions and 249k (6.1%) are deletions.
 To create the STR truth set, I filtered these insertions and deletions to the subset that represent STR expansions or contractions by following these steps: